oddhorse/processing-visuals-runner/README.md

 # visuals runner

-hii :3 this project ~~is~~ will be a system for running visuals for my music shows. the visuals will be reactive and synchronized with the music (of course) and integrate macos' window manager as an element of its aesthetic.
+hii :3 this project ~~is~~ *will be* a system for running visuals for my music shows. the visuals will be reactive and synchronized with the music (of course) and integrate macos' window manager as an element of its aesthetic unless i run out of time this semester

 if you wanna hear my music, [take a listen](https://odd.horse)!